Peter James Johnson, Jr.

 Peter James Johnson, Jr., is President of Leahey & Johnson, P.C., where he has earned a reputation for excellence as a trial lawyer, appellate lawyer, and litigator in complex litigation, commercial litigation, products liability, professional liability, insurance law, corporate and constitutional litigation.
 He has handled numerous high-profile, high-exposure cases involving serious personal injury, death, and commercial and corporate disputes.
 He is well-known for his ability to take over matters when other law firms falter, especially in high-exposure venues.
 His efforts and experience as an attorney have earned him Martindale-Hubbell’s highest rating—“AV”— and he has been named a “Super Lawyer” in the New York City area.

-Admitted to practice law in the states of New York and New Jersey and in federal courts in New York, New Jersey, and other jurisdictions, Mr. Johnson has been a member of the City Bar Association, having served on its committee responsible for passing on the qualifications of applicants for the judiciary in New York State and the federal courts.
+Admitted to practice law in the states of New York and New Jersey and in federal courts in New York, New Jersey, and other jurisdictions, Mr. Johnson has been a member of the committees responsible for passing on the qualifications of applicants for the judiciary in New York State.
 He has published scholarly articles on tort and insurance topics in the New York State Bar Association Journal and the Commercial Damages Reporter.

-Mr. Johnson appears regularly as an on-air Legal Analyst for the Fox News Channel, where he serves as a commentator on the law as well as national and international public policy issues.
+Mr. Johnson has been an astute analyst and commentator on legal matters in all media.
 He has lectured at the Practicing Law Institute, Columbia University’s School of Journalism, and Columbia University’s School of International and Public Affairs, where he was once a Senior Research Fellow and has participated in international and national conferences on law and urban policy.
 He also was a member of a panel that helps select White House Fellows.

 Mr. Johnson previously served as a Press Officer to the Governor of the State of New York and as Senior Vice President of the New York State Urban Development Corporation, where he worked on the redevelopment of Times Square and the building of the Jacob Javits Convention Center among other projects.
 As Senior Advisor, pro bono, to the Mayor of the New York City, he helped create and develop municipal policies on criminal justice and economic development.